 Knee kids --> knee pain could be hip problem, x-ray hip and knee

-Youth involved in collision sports --> prevention and protection, child SCAT5
+Youth involved in collision sports --> prevention, protection, and a baseline child SCAT5

 Parents - As your baby grows you will experience years of increased forward bending of your spine.
 What this means to you is a lot more stress on the muscles and joints of your lower back, neck and shoulders.
 This stress can manifest itself as pain, numbness and tingling in your extremities, soreness and overall exhaustion.